 which A Q V A MAR, flower below horses.

 The Marcia gens claimed descent from Ancus Marcius, the fourth king of Rome, who is said to have been the first to bring water to Rome by means of an aqueduct.
 The equestrian statue is that of Q. Marcius Rex, who, when praetor in B.C.
 144, was commissioned by the Senate to repair the old aqueducts and to build one which would give a supply of water to the Capitol.
 This aqueduct is known as the Aqua Marcia.

 Article by Ilya Zlobin, world-renowned expert numismatist, enthusiast, author and dealer in authentic ancient Greek, ancient Roman, ancient Byzantine coins and beyond, running the eBay store Authentic Ancient Greek Roman Coins.

-Fascinating video pertaining to ancient coins.
-An expert numismatist posted this to educate people.
+Fascinating video pertaining to ancient coin collecting.
+An ancient coin expert posted this for educational purposes.